DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/startup.md

 You add the Duende IdentityServer engine to an ASP.NET application by adding the relevant services to the DI system and adding the middleware to the processing pipeline.

 ## DI system
-Yo add the necessary services to the  DI system by calling *AddIdentityServer* in your startup class:
+You add the necessary services to the  DI system by calling *AddIdentityServer* in your startup class:

 ```cs
 public void ConfigureServices(IServiceCollection services)